Tips and recommendations for healthy travel to top destinations

 For more information contact a Passport Health Passport and Visa specialist by calling 1-844-366-8472 or by filling out our online form.

-The equator runs through Uganda making the climate is very warm.
+The equator runs through Peru making the climate very warm.
 The average annual temperature is in the high 70’s.
 Nights can get chilly with temperatures reaching the mid-50’s.

 There is a rainy season from March to May and from October to November.
 In November and December there is light rain.